chu-/Trinity/readme.md

 **Trinity**
 ===========

-The Trinity plugin manages Source Explorer, Taglist and NERD Tree, and build them as a great IDE which works like the "Source Insignt".
+The Trinity plugin manages Source Explorer, Tagbar and NERD Tree, and build them as a great IDE which works like the "Source Insignt".

 Features
 ========